saubury/ndc-event-driven/README.md

 or you can also use:

 curl -s -X GET http://schema-registry:8081/subjects/COMPLAINTS_AVRO-value/versions/2 | jq -r .schema | jq .
 ```

+### End of workshop
+Press Ctrl+C and Ctrl+D to exit back to your Windows or Mac command prompt.

 # Workshop 3 – Kafka Connect

 Let's copy data from an upstream database which has a list of ride users.
 Connecting Kafka to and from other systems (such as a database or object store) is a very common task.
-The Kafka Connect framework has a plug in archecture which allows you to _source_ from an upstream system or _sink_ into a downstream system.
+The Kafka Connect framework has a plug in architecture which allows you to _source_ from an upstream system or _sink_ into a downstream system.

 ## Setup Postgres source database

 **in Terminal 1:**

-Exit the kafka-connect container by pressing Ctrl+D.

 Have a look at `postgres-setup.sql`